j-ckal/uwus/content/blog/adhd.md

 I can't remember exactly what my grade were, but I had to resit Maths and English as well as a couple other subjects.
 I guess I got a B and C after resitting them the following year.
 Small W 💯

-I'm familar with the feeling now but I wasn't sure what it was at the time - the frustration and physical tension I felt running through practice papers stuck in revision jail, but at the time I heard everyone hates exams too.
+I'm familiar with the feeling now but I wasn't sure what it was at the time - the frustration and physical tension I felt running through practice papers stuck in revision jail, but at the time I heard everyone hates exams too.
 I was just lazy, I guess?

 ![](/images/adhd/sadge.png)